 And that’s it, this is the end of this tutorial on how to install and configure Manjaro on Raspberry Pi.

 It was just an introduction, the goal here is not to go deeper on how.
-Manjaro works, but if you have any question feel free to leave a comment, and I could write other posts on this topic.
+Manjaro works, but if you have any question feel free to leave a comment in the community, and I could write other posts on this topic.